On fundamental groups of tensor product $\rm II_1$ factors: Introduction and main theorems

 {\bf Acknowledgement.} The author would like to thank R$\rm \acute{e}$mi Boutonnet, Cyril Houdayer, Adrian Ioana, Narutaka Ozawa and Stefaan Vaes for fruitful conversations.
+He also thank the referee for pointing out that a part of the proof of Theorem \ref{thmC} can be simplified using Lemma \ref{Sa09}.
 He was supported by JSPS, Research Fellow of the Japan Society for the Promotion of Science.